cylc/cylc-doc/src/user-guide/running-suites.rst

    task jobs.
 If you wish to pass additional information to them use ``[cylc] -> [[environment]]``, not task runtime environment.

-The following two ``suite.rc`` snippets are examples on how to specify event handlers using the alternate methods:
+The following two ``flow.cylc`` snippets are examples on how to specify event handlers using the alternate methods:

 .. code-block:: cylc